 AND since it is of thy mercy, O gracious Father, that another day is added to our lives; We here dedicate both our souls and our bodies to thee and thy service, in a sober, righteous, and godly life: in which resolution, do thou, O merciful God, confirm and strengthen us; that, as we grow in age, we may grow in grace, and in the knowledge of our Lord and Saviour Jesus Christ.
 Amen.

-I’ve been in spiritual direction for a couple of years now, and one of the things I’ve come to believe is something that Father James Martin, the Jesuit author, advises.
+I’ve been in spiritual direction for a couple of years now, and one of the things I’ve come to believe is something that Fr.
+James Martin, the Jesuit author, advises.
 First, you pray and meditate.
 Then, you take action: “What do I want to do, based on my prayer?
 Finally, you act.”
+It rings a bell.
 Dedicate us to thee and thy service, that as we grow in age, we may grow in grace.
 Finally, you act.

 One of the issues I’ve struggled with in spiritual direction is praying to a personal God.
 (Starting in an earlier iteration of this blog, HERE and continuing HERE.)
 Last year about this time we had back-to-back crises when our Maine coon cat was diagnosed with diabetes (he’s responding, so far, to medication) and a week later Debi was rushed to the Emergency Room with an internal hemorrhage and spent several days in the ICU at St. John’s (she’s recovered, too).
-Instead of struggling with whether or how to do it, I was praying!
+Instead of struggling with whether or how to pray, I was praying!
 It was like a graduate seminar in day-to-day prayer.
 Or maybe more like an internship

 Tzvi Gluckin, a Jewish Orthodox rabbi and musician whom I was reading at the time, put it in terms I could relate to: “In a [emergency] situation like that you don’t think.
 You don’t rationalize.
 You don’t remember your philosophy lecture from college.
 You don’t wonder about the existence of God or the effectiveness of prayer.
 You pray.
 And you beg God to save you.”